AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

 ---
 # Collect page data with Adobe Analytics

 Learn to use the built-in features of the [Adobe Client Data Layer with AEM Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/data-layer/overview.html) to collect data about a page in Adobe Experience Manager Sites.
-[Experience Platform Launch](https://www.adobe.com/experience-platform/launch.html) and the [Adobe Analytics extension](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/analytics/overview.html) will be used to create rules to send page data to Adobe Analytics.
+[Experience Platform Launch](https://www.adobe.com/experience-platform/launch.html) and the [Adobe Analytics extension](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/analytics/overview.html) are used to create rules to send page data to Adobe Analytics.

 ## What you will build